Share December Update on Facebook

 Once complete these improvements will position Tumut Aerodrome as a key hub for emergency response and aviation operations, ensuring long-term benefits for the community and the broader region.

-Works Underway
+Email Works Underway link

 Construction is underway at the Tumut Aerodrome, starting with the extension of the southern parallel taxiway to enhance operational efficiency.